Jonathan2251/lbd/_sources/gpu.rst.txt

 .. note:: **GPU-Cache**

-  In theory for data parallel application in GPU's SMT, GPU can schedule more threads and pursues throughput rather speedup for one single thread as SISD in CPU.
-However in reality, GPU provides small L1 cache like CPU's and fill the cache-miss with scheduline another thread.
-So, GPU may has no L2 and L3 while CPU has deep level of caches.
+  In theory, for data-parallel applications using GPU's SMT, the GPU can schedule
+  more threads and aims for throughput rather than speedup of a single thread,
+  as seen in SISD on CPUs.

+  However, in practice, GPUs provide only a small L1 cache, similar to CPUs,
+  and handle cache misses by scheduling another thread.

+  As a result, GPUs often lack L2 and L3 caches, which are common in CPUs with
+  deeper cache hierarchies.

 Volta (Cuda thread/SIMD lane with PC, Program Couner and Call Stack)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One way the compiler handles this is by keeping executing
+One way the compiler handles this is by keeping executing instructions in order
-instructions in order and if some threads don’t have to execute certain instructions it switches off those threads and turns them
+and if some threads don’t have to execute certain instructions it switches off
-on their relevant instructions and switches off the other threads, this process is called masking.
+those threads and turns them on their relevant instructions and switches off
+the other threads, this process is called masking.

 .. _pre-volta-1:
 .. figure:: ../Fig/gpu/pre-volta-1.png